Kryptonite (3 Doors Down song)

-"Kryptonite" is the debut single of American rock band 3 Doors Down.
-It was originally released as a demo for local play by 97.9 WCPR-FM in Biloxi, Mississippi, then was picked up by several radio stations during November and December 1999 and was officially serviced to radio on January 18, 2000.
-The song first charted on the US Mainstream Rock Tracks chart, reaching number one for nine weeks, then hit number one on the Modern Rock Tracks chart for 11 weeks.
-It also reached number one on the Mainstream Top 40 chart for five non-consecutive weeks, number four on the Adult Top 40 chart, and number three on the Billboard Hot 100, the band's highest-charting single on the listing.
+"Kryptonite" is a song by American rock band 3 Doors Down.
+It was originally released as a demo for local play by 97.9 WCPR-FM in Biloxi, Mississippi, then was picked up by several radio stations during November and December 1999.
+The song was officially serviced to radio as 3 Doors Down's debut single on January 18, 2000.

+"Kryptonite" first charted on the US Billboard Mainstream Rock Tracks chart, reaching number one for nine weeks, then topped the Billboard Modern Rock Tracks chart for 11 weeks; it was 2000's most successful song for both rankings.
+It also reached number three on the Billboard Hot 100, becoming the band's highest-charting single in the United States.
+It was also successful internationally, peaking at number six in Canada, number seven in Australia, and number 13 in New Zealand.

 Composition and inspiration

-The song was written by the band's vocalist and drummer, Brad Arnold, in a mathematics class when he was fifteen and was one of the first songs he ever wrote.
+The song "Kryptonite" was written by 3 Doors Down's vocalist and drummer, Brad Arnold, in a mathematics class when he was 15; it was one of the first songs he ever wrote.
+The song is composed in the time signature of common time, the key of B minor with a tempo of "double time feel" 100 bpm, and the vocal range of B3-F♯5, according to Musicnotes.com.